 Let’s go to our history:

-Samira Ghastin Karimona, born in 25th September, 1935 at Al Rmayleh district (now known as Jemiezeh), in Beirut, was mostly famous for portraying the image of the Gypsy Arab girl.
-She started singing at her early teen years in the famous Ajram Theatre for public gatherings and private parties (haflas) at the age of 13.
-Then, went to bigger open-stage ones like the Tanious Theatre in which she sang classicals by Layla Murad.
+Samira Ghastin Karimona, born on 25th September 1935 at Al Rmayleh district (now known as Jemiezeh), in Beirut, was most famous for portraying the image of the Gypsy Arab girl.
+She started singing in her early teen years in the famous Ajram Theatre for public gatherings and private parties (haflas) at the age of 13.
+Then, she went to bigger open-stage ones like the Tanious Theatre in which she sang classical by Layla Murad.

 Many famous tabla players like Setrak Serkissian had played for her, with other derbaki masters like Mohammed El-Barjawi.
 Her music was known as Tabla Fakhar (pottery-made tabla) music, using the real non-plastic derbakis that made such a thumping sound.
 She starred in more than 15 films, most notably A Bedouin Girl In Paris (1965) at the peak of her popularity and beauty, plus some few Tv series in the 70s.